TiWinDeTea/PapraGame/README.md

 You may change your keys settings within the ``keys.conf`` file

 /!\ Under developement.
 Latest version : v0.4 -- Crepitum Anatum
-We are currently working make this game fully graphical, together with a Network part.
-(Graphics are ready, networking is in a debug stage)
+We are currently working make this game fully graphical, together with a Network part. (version 1.0 ready, but in debug stage)
 <br/>

 ###Gameplay